myTapp/mt166-js/README.md

 Using the ```autoDiscovery``` option the dispenser instance will search all avaliable COM ports automatically until it finds a valid connection.
 ```
 let dispenser = new MT166({ port: 3, debug: true, autoDiscovery: true });
+// This instance will try to connect to the COM4 port, if the port isn't avaliable it will start the automatic search.
 ```
-This instance will try to connect in the port 3, if the port isn't avaliable it will start the automatic search.